alexalisauskas/PLAN506_Storymaps/content/visualize_layers.md

 You can download the data below and add each file as a layer to your ArcGIS Online webmap to play around with features.

-Vancouver_Commuter_2016 is a polygon layer with commuter data joined to local area boundaries.
+**Vancouver_Commuter_2016.geojson** is a polygon layer with commuter data joined to local area boundaries.

-Vancouver Bike Paths is a line layer showing Vancouver bike paths
+**bikeways.geojson** is a line layer showing Vancouver bike paths

-Heritage Sites is a point layer showing Vancouver heritage sites.
+**heritage-sites.geojson** is a point layer showing Vancouver heritage sites.

 [Download Data](./StorymapsWorkshopData.zip){: .btn .btn-blue }